Continue reading "Introducing your employees to ethics"

 Abundance isn't something you find from the outside.
 Abundance begins within and radiates outward.
 Find the ways that increase your abundance inside.
 Add time to your day, simplify, or make a difference in the world.
 Gratitude multiplies.
 Find something in these ten ways to add abundance to your life and enjoy the positive results it will attract.

 1. Step up and become a world peacemaker.
 Volunteer to help keep peace in the world.
 Yes, even one hour this year will make a difference.
 Think about it -- if 2,000 people volunteered just one hour, that 2,000 hours that peace is closer in the world.
 It is like interest, it compounds.
 You can and do make a difference.
-Visit The 1,000 Years of Peace Project (http://www.pledgepeace.org/) and pledge just one hour in 2004 towards peace!Continue reading "Ten Ways to Add Abundance To Your Mind, Your Life & Your World"
+Visit The 1,000 Years of Peace Project (https://www.pledgepeace.org/) and pledge just one hour in 2004 towards peace!Continue reading "Ten Ways to Add Abundance To Your Mind, Your Life and Your World"

 Have you ever wondered about the ridicule of corporate life, where one person - or a small group of individuals - is considered competent enough to judge another's performance and bring out a report as to whether this other one meets the criteria for pursuing this or that?